guilespi/blog/source/_posts/2013-02-10-can-you-make-a-native-app-using-phonegap.markdown

 I've been looking at Phonegap since it started, long before [Adobe bought it][12] in a desperate attempt to destroy it.

-Up unitl now, I never got the chance to make something with it, but always had the doubt how good or bad the applications you could create were.
+Up until now, I never got the chance to make something with it, but always had the doubt how good or bad the applications you could create were.

 Last week I had an opportunity to take a look under the hood, and made the source code available [on GitHub][10].